k0src/COSC-3380-Project/README.md

 The backend is a layered Express application that serves the API and handles all business logic.
 The structure is designed to separate concerns:

 - **Routes:** Define the API endpoints and direct requests to the appropriate controllers/services.
-- **Middleware:** Handles cross-cutting concerns like authentication, logging, and error handling before requests reach the main logic.
+- **Middleware:** Handles authentication, error handling, and request parsing.
 - **Services:** Contain the core business logic.
 They orchestrate data flow between the routes and the data access layer.
 - **Repositories:** The data access layer.
 Each repository corresponds to a database table and encapsulates all the SQL queries and logic for that entity.